ChristyGHanson/MyFirstPortfolio/README.md

 * Font Awesome
 * media queries
 * HTML, CSS, and JavaScript

-Note: If you don't have enough web applications to showcase at this point, use placeholder images and names.
-You can change them to real applications as you create them later in the course.

 ## User Story
 Employers want to view a potential employee's deployed portfolio of work samples so that they can review samples of their work and assess whether they're a good candidate for an open position.